oakla/Medicine-Notes/Renal system - Logistics (MD1.2).md

 - Some antibiotics (nitrofurantoin, fosfomycin) are good for cystitis, but inappropriate for pyelonephritis etc because they don't reach adequate concentration in kidney tissue/blood

 Long Answer Qs
-- Describe the pathophysiology of UTI and how it relates to risk factors for UTI
+- Describe the pathophysiologyof UTI and how it relates to risk factors for UTI
 - Describe the indications for treatment of asymptomatic bacteriuria, and reasons why

+### My prompts

+In the renal tubules
+- where are the aquaporins?
+- where does ADH affect?
+- where ANP affect?
+- where does renin affect?

 # Events (Lectures, Workshops, etc)
 ## Lectures